tdreyno/promises-test/README.md

 ## Callbacks

-Pass function closed over local scope as a reference to be called by low-level sytems (XHR, fs.readFile, etc).
+Pass function closed over local scope as a reference to be called by low-level sytems (`XMLHttpRequest`, `fs.readFile`, etc).

 ```javascript
 import parseJSON from "json-parser";